KumarVivek/msteams-docs/msteams-platform/designing-your-app/designing-in-meeting-dialog.md

 #### Do: Limit the number of possible interactions

 Remove unnecessary content that doesn't help users accomplish something quickly.
-If you need complex interactions, we strongly recommend using a single column in the meeting tab instead.
+If you need complex interactions, we strongly recommend displaying your content using a single column in the in-meeting tab instead.

    :::column-end:::
    :::column span="":::